Recipes from Our Organic Garden

 This is a perfect book for someone on a high raw diet.
 So many of the vegan books available are compiled strictly of raw food.
-In my experience there are a number of vegetables that don’t score high on the appeal list when they are raw.
+In my experience, there are a number of vegetables that don’t score high on the appeal list when they are raw.
 This includes broccoli and eggplant as just a couple of examples.
 So, Antonia takes you on a vegan journey of raw and cooked food both gourmet and simple dishes.
+This is the Second Edition of this popular book.